-When an event occurs, the DVR will display the camera associated with the event and the icon \bigcirc displays on screen if Event Monitoring is selected in the Display setup screen (Primary Monitor tab).
+When an event occurs, the DVR will display the camera associated with the event and the icon \bigcirc displays on screen if Event Monitoring is set in the Display setup screen (Primary Monitor tab).
+Setting Event Monitoring to Local Camera displays the local cameras associated with the event, and setting it to Network Cameras displays the network cameras associated with the event.